 Seal Air Leaks

-Do you remember your dad complaining about air conditioning the backyard?
+Do you remember your dad complaining about air conditioning in the backyard?
 This might’ve been a little exaggeration, but you’d be surprised how much cool air you can lose through holes, cracks, and leaks in your home.

 Dad’s efforts each year to properly seal all of those leaks were spot on.
-Doing this helps to keep hot air out and cool air in, which makes your home much more energy efficient and keeps you from overworking your air conditioner.
+Doing this helps to keep hot air out and cool air in, which makes your home much more energy-efficient and keeps you from overworking your air conditioner.

-Plus, properly sealing your home will help to make it more energy efficient all year long.
+Plus, properly sealing your home will help to make it more energy-efficient all year long.
 Hopefully, he instilled this habit in you, but if you haven’t already, make sure that you seal all of the air leaks in your home before the hottest days of the summer.